MicrosoftDocs/dataexplorer-docs/data-explorer/external-tables-managed-identities.md

 The managed identity must have permissions to the external resource in order to successfully authenticate.

-Select the tab for the type of external resource that your external table will reference, and assign the required permissions.
+Select the tab for the relevant type of external resource, and assign the required permissions.

 ### [Azure Storage](#tab/azure-storage)